Baghery/VSS-ABCP23/README.md

 # [VSS from Distributed ZK Proofs and Applications](https://eprint.iacr.org/2023/992)

 This repository contains the implementation of our Verifiable Secret Sharing scheme, as presented in our paper titled [VSS from Distributed ZK Proofs and Applications](https://eprint.iacr.org/2023/992).
 The paper is publicly available on the [IACR eprint](https://eprint.iacr.org/2023/992) archive and was authored by Shahla Atapoor, Karim Baghery, Daniele Cozzo, and Robi Pedersen.
+The implementations are done by Robi Pedersen and Karim Baghery.

 ## Overview
-Current implementation is done using SageMath and the code includes the implementaiton of,
+Current implementation is done using SageMath and the code includes the implementaiton of following schemes:
-- Shamir Standard Secret Sharing
+- Shamir Secret Sharing
 - Pedersen Verifiable Secret Sharing
-- Our proposed post-quantum secre verifiable secret sharing scheme
+- Our new Verifiable Secret Sharing

 ## Running the Code
 **Note: This implementation is intended for academic purposes.**